adityajbir/Parallel_Computing_Project_2024/Report.md

 They will show up in the `Thicket.metadata` if the caliper file is read into Thicket.

+For the metadata the launch dates will be varying for everyone on the team.
+The cluster is the grace cluster. the algorithm we are collecting data are merge , sample, bitonic and radix sort.
+The programming model is mpi. the input size we used for this submission is 2^28 and input type was random.
+The number of processors was 4.
+For scalibility we are testing strong and weak.
+We are group 2.
+For implementation_source it was a combination of handwritten, online, and ai.

 ### **See the `Builds/` directory to find the correct Caliper configurations to get the performance metrics.** They will show up in the `Thicket.dataframe` when the Caliper file is read into Thicket.